JaapBraam/LoRaWanGateway/README.md

 + Restart your ESP8266
 + The LoRaWanGateway will start after first compiling all your sources

 The LoRaWanGateway is configured to listen on EU channel 0, SF7BW125

+Changing the configuration can be done in init.lua (channel, SF, location of gateway)

 It will only listen on a specific channel, but will send on whatever channel or datarate the router seems fit...